Last Updated on February 20, 2021

 - large plastic food container – I’ll explain 🙂

 The first thing you’ll do is cut your scrap wood down to size.
-You can find all of the lumber dimensions in the free woodworking plans in my resource library.
+You can find all of the lumber dimensions in the woodworking plans.

 I used a miter saw to cut all of my lumber.
 All of the cuts are 90 degrees except the sides of the DIY bug house that are cut at a 30 degree angle on one side.

 Once all of the lumber was cut down to size I used my table saw to cut a groove into the sides and base of the bug house.
 The groove is so that the front “window” can slide in and out easily.

 This step is totally optional – you can easily skip adding a window to your bug house.

 You will need to set up your table saw to allow for partial depth cuts.
 I first learned how to do this when making my Modern Wood Planter.

 To allow for partial depth cuts you will need to lower the riving knife on your table saw.
 The riving knife is the piece of metal behind the blade that keeps wood separated while you are sawing.
 You can see me adjusting mine in the picture below.

 It’s pretty simple, but I did have to refer to my table saw manual to figure out how to do it.
 You might have to reference your manual, too.
 Most are online so just google it if you no longer have the manual.